yegor256/blog/_drafts/how-to-write.md

 The key lesson I've learned so far: the reason most papers get rejected is not because they are essentially wrong.
-Instead, reviewers reject them because they have no enthusiasm for decrypting a poorly structured text, even though it may contain potentially interesting throughts.
+Instead, reviewers reject them because they have no enthusiasm for decrypting a poorly structured text, even though it may contain potentially interesting thoughts.
 In this blog post I suggest how to structure a [research paper](https://en.wikipedia.org/wiki/Research_paper).
 Take it with a grain of salt though.